 The most challenging environments often require the most innovative solutions and despite the issues, there are technologies that can now offer both an accurate, and cost effective service.
 However, to best understand how to save cost, it is important to examine what the issues are, and what makes the healthcare supply chain so complicated.

 What are the challenges in the healthcare supply chain?

-Secondly the number of items is further muddled by the interest groups involved, all with slightly different goals.
-Hospital executives might favour a specific item for its cost while doctors prefer a different item for its quality.
+Secondly, the number of items is further muddled by the interest groups involved, all with slightly different goals.
+Hospital executives might favor a specific item for its cost while doctors prefer a different item for its quality.
 With more complex hospital equipment, different suppliers also become a factor as parts and consumables are rarely universal.
-Supply chain goals are not always aligned so the outcome is a fragmented store room with numerous different types of seemingly similar items.
+Supply chain goals are not always aligned, so the outcome is a fragmented stock room with numerous different types of seemingly similar items.